miker704/Strife/patches2.md

     - The orginal block user function in server user options modal now closes the modal and opens the confirm block request modal to confirm blocking the user.
     - Added Server user options modal to be rendered by a function in server members list component.
     - Added Server user options modal to be rendered by a function in dm server members list component.
-    - Add Delete friendship confirmation modal to be rendered by a function in dm server members list component which is triggered by a call back in server user options modal if the delete friendship is clicked.
+    - Added Delete friendship confirmation modal to be rendered by a function in dm server members list component which is triggered by a call back in server user options modal if the delete friendship option is clicked.
+    - Added Block user confirmation modal to be rendered by a function in dm server members list component which is triggered by a call back in server user options modal if the block user option is clicked.
-    - Add Delete friendship confirmation modal to be rendered by a function in server members list component which is triggered by a call back in server user options modal if the delete friendship is clicked.
+    - Added Delete friendship confirmation modal to be rendered by a function in server members list component which is triggered by a call back in server user options modal if the delete friendship option is clicked.

 ## Backend Changes